Annkkitaaa/CLI-based-x402-Poc/README.md

 - [ ] Add logging and monitoring
 - [ ] Set up payment notifications
 - [ ] Secure private keys (never in code/git)
-- [ ] Consider using wallet service instead of raw private keys
+- [ ] Consider using wallet service instead of raw
-- [ ] Implement rate limiting
-- [ ] Add payment history tracking

 ## Learn More